Skip to main content

 WHAT WOULD IMPROVE CERTAINTY

-• →Hold a bowl toward a strong light source to verify the clarity of the rice-grain windows.
+• →Hold the bowl up to a bright light source to check for the clarity of the 'rice grains'.

 CONDITION & GRADE